VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-03-20-set-up-your-own-free-blog-in-8-steps-using-github-and-jekyll.md

-Mention where the find the right files (i.e. about, 404, categories)
+Mention where to find the right files (i.e. about, 404, categories)

 Put all your own details into `_config.yml`